microsoft/autogen/python/packages/autogen-core/samples/adas/README.md

 To see the [results](#results-for-drop-benchmark) of early experiments with ADAS in AutoGen, please see the Results section.

-## ADAS in AutoGen
+## Implementing ADAS using AutoGen-Core API

 We have refactored the building block Agent Systems found in the original ADAS code to run using the AutoGen API.
 Specifically, we decided to implement these Agent Systems at the `AutoGen-Core` level of abstraction (rather than at the `AutoGen-AgentChat` level).
+Here is why:

+While it is generally the case that `AgentChat` makes it easier to put together an complex multi-agent system, as the API already has some preset teams that implements some of multi-agent design patterns (RoundRobinGroupChat, SelectorGroupChat), the `AgentChat` API has two main drawbacks 1) comprehensiveness and 2) low-level flexibility.

+On the comprehensiveness aspect, the Mixture of Agents design -– which is similar to chain-of-thought with self-consistency, where we aggregate the outputs of multiple agents –- is not a built-in team/orchestrator at the `AgentChat` level.
+As a result, this has to be implemented -- using the `AutoGen-Core` API -- into the codebase as an official team-level Agent, and also added as one of the seeds in the ADAS archive.
+This suggests that we don't even need to bother with `AutoGen-Agent-Chat` and just implement everything with the `AutoGen-Core` API.

+On the low-level flexibility aspect, `AgentChat` hides a lot of flexibility on how to configure custom pub/sub topics, message handling, etc.

+In other words, the abstraction at the `AgentChat` level, while useful in the short term for quick development, may restrict the ability for the meta-agent to design novel multi-agent patterns, which is really our goal.
+If all the meta-agent could do is build off the limited building blocks provided by `AgentChat`, then it wouldn't be able to be as creative as it could be.

-The vision for going down this path is that the meta-agent can design, using `AutoGen-Core` building blocks, a new (multi-)agent system, which if proven useful (after going through a period of testing/adoption by the team), be incorporated into the official `AgentChat` API.
+The ultimate vision for going down this path is that the meta-agent can design, using `AutoGen-Core` building blocks, a new (multi-)agent system, which if proven useful (after going through a period of testing/adoption by the team), be incorporated into the official `AgentChat` API.

-See this document for more on the design tradeoffs between AutoGen-Core and `AutoGen-AgentChat` API.
+## ADAS features in AutoGen

 ### 4 manually crafted Agent Systems serving as the seeds to the archive
+- Please refer to the `get_init_archive()` function in the `adas_prompt.py` file for the current seed Agent Systems.
 - More will be added over time

 ### Prompt to Meta-Agent